GLOBAL MARKETS-Stocks and oil drop on concerns about Greece, China

 TUESDAY SUMMIT

-Tsipras promised German Chancellor Angela Merkel that Greece would bring a proposal for a cash-for-reforms deal to an emergency summit of euro zone leaders on Tuesday after the surprisingly strong "No" vote in Greece's referendum Sunday.
+Tsipras promised German Chancellor Angela Merkel that Greece would bring a proposal for a cash-for-reforms deal to an emergency summit of euro zone leaders on Tuesday, a Greek official said.

-Raising the stakes on the Greek leader, the European Central Bank decided to keep a tight grip on funding to Greek banks, which have been closed for more than a week to avoid a massive outflow of money that could lead to their collapse.
+Stunned European leaders had called for the Tuesday meeting to discuss their next move after the surprisingly strong 'No' vote during Greek's referendum Sunday, which defied opinion polls that had predicted a tight contest.

+Greek banks, which were shuttered last week after debt negotiations failed, will remain shut Tuesday and Wednesday with a daily limit on cash withdrawals.

-U.S. oil prices fell the most in three months after Greece's rejection of the debt bailout terms and after China's measures to support its stock markets.
+U.S. oil prices tumbled 6 percent, their most in three months, after Greece's rejection of debt bailout terms and China's emergency measures to support its stock markets shook global markets.

 Also taking a toll on the energy market were talks between Iran and world powers to meet a July 7 deadline on a nuclear deal.
 That deal could release more oil into already oversupplied markets if sanctions on Iran are eased.

-The euro was 0.54 percent weaker against the dollar, at $1.1053.
-The dollar index, a gauge of the greenback against six major currencies, edged up 0.16 percent after earlier hitting its highest point in a month.
+The euro was 0.48 percent weaker at $1.1061.
+The dollar index, a gauge of the greenback against major currencies, edged up 0.09 percent after earlier hitting its highest point in a month.

 CHINESE RESCUE MEASURES